Who to Follow on Twitter?

-- Am I not prolific enough anymore?
+- Was I not prolific enough anymore?

 This is obvious but we tend to forget that the Internet is just a reflection of real life enhanced by technology.
 You can’t have hundreds or thousands of friends.

-So then I had to change my strategy on whom to follow.
+I had to change my strategy on whom to follow.
 Before I followed quite indiscriminately

-- Leaders of the SEO industry
+- Leaders of the search marketing industry

 - People “I knew” from elsewhere